The Thrill of the Hunt

 Hunting Heaven

 Time spent on the beach is a treasure in itself.
 While any ‘cool find’ is a bonus, it’s really secondary to the experience of enjoying nature—the opportunity to recharge your internal batteries; the fresh air and sounds of nature available to experience while on the beach.
 Looking for sea glass allows you to clear your mind, perhaps freeing yourself to process other things that need attention.
 To some, picking up pieces of broken glass might seem like a frivolous way to spend time, but to those who enjoy it as a hobby, they see the metaphor in the wave-worn pieces smoothed over by the ocean, perfected with time.
-This “hunting space” you enter when you are on the beach gives you not only a thrill when you discover a new or exciting color or well-finished shard of glass, but at the same time brings you an inner calm as well.
+This “hunting space” you enter when you are on the beach gives you not only a thrill when you discover a new or exciting color or well-finished piece of glass, but at the same time brings you an inner calm as well.
 If too much time goes by between hunts, you—like many—may find yourself missing the beach more and more; nothing really replaces that thrill within your spirit that only the beach can replenish.

 Hunting Personalities